MomenFathi/Path-Fuzzer-V4/README.md

  - Support Host:port or without.

-### The Tools is Customized For Known Responses,
+### The Tools is Customizable For Known Responses,
-### You Can Edit and unHashTag the lines you need To Use.
+  - You Can Edit and unHashTag the lines you need To Use.